Mitsui : may book up to $642 million impairment loss amid oil slump | MarketScreener

 In early February, Mitsui forecast 450 billion yen in net profit for the current financial year.

+"We are still reassessing the overall impact on our full-year profit forecast," a Mitsui spokesman said.

-The company said it will maintain its dividend forecast of 40 yen per share for the second half of the year.
+The company said in a statement it will maintain its dividend forecast of 40 yen per share for the second half of the year.

 The announcement comes two days after peer Marubeni Corp forecast a record net loss of 190 billion yen for the current year as the coronavirus outbreak drives an unprecedented oil price slide and falls in other commodity prices.